cameronfyfe/nix-mcp-servers/README.md

 inputs.nix-mcp-servers.url = "github:cameronfyfe/nix-mcp-servers";
 ```

-And any mcp server packages to your `environment.systemPackages` or `home.packages`:
+And add any mcp server packages to your `environment.systemPackages` or `home.packages`:

 ```
 [